Frequently Asked Student Questions

 What is Student Transportation?

 The Student Transportation program was developed after Western students approved an Alternative Transportation Fee in April 2007.
 The program is responsible for representing and coordinating student transportation needs, and provides services including the Student Bus Pass, the WWU Student Shuttle and trip planning assistance.

 How much is the fee?

 The Alternative Transportation Fee is $26.25 per quarter, and is added to the tuition of students taking six or more credits.
 The fee cannot increase by more than 5% each year without a student vote, and is re-approved by a vote of the students every 5 years.

 Can I opt-out of the fee?

 No. The fee is mandatory for students taking six or more credits.
-It is similar in nature to the Green Energy Fee, Rec Center Fee, and the Student Technology Fee.
+It is similar in nature to the Rec Center Fee, Student Technology Fee and Sustainable Action Fee.

 Who can have a student bus pass?